 - is eligible for supply under Continued Dispensing

-- has been supplied to the patient within the last 6 months and their condition is stable
+- was supplied to the patient in the last 6 months and their condition is stable

 - is safe and appropriate for the patient

-- hasn't been supplied to the patient by any pharmacy as a Continued Dispensing medicine in the past 12 months
+- wasn’t supplied to the patient by any pharmacy as a Continued Dispensing medicine in the past 12 months

-- there is an immediate need for the medicine and circumstances have prevented the patient from getting a prescription from their prescriber, and
+- there’s an immediate need for the medicine and circumstances prevented the patient from getting a prescription

-- it is not practical to obtain a prescription or communicated supply from the patient's prescriber
+- it’s not practical to obtain a prescription or communicated supply from the patient's prescriber.

 When dispensing, use pharmacy dispensing software (PDS) to record:

-- that the medicine is being supplied under Continued Dispensing - this will vary depending on your PDS
+- the medicine you supplied under Continued Dispensing - this will vary depending on your PDS

-- the Australian Health Practitioner Regulation Agency (AHPRA) registration number of the pharmacist who supplied the medicine - this is not the AHPRA registration number of the approved supplier for the pharmacy or the pharmacist in charge
+- the Australian Health Practitioner Regulation Agency (AHPRA) registration number of the pharmacist who supplied the medicine.

-Continued Dispensing is subject to online claiming for PBS and there are specific reason codes you need to use.
+You must use online claiming for PBS for Continued Dispensing.
+There are specific reason codes you need to use.